Rendscode/DocFiller/replit.md

 # Overview

-This is a modern full-stack web application built for form filling and PDF generation.
-The system features a React-based frontend with a robust form management system and an Express.js backend that handles form data persistence and PDF generation capabilities.
-The application uses TypeScript throughout for type safety and includes comprehensive UI components built with shadcn/ui.
+This is a modern full-stack web application built for automatically filling German employment office forms (Arbeitsamt-Formulare), specifically the "Erklärung zu Einkünften aus selbstständiger Arbeit" form.
+The system features a React-based frontend with a robust multi-section form management system and an Express.js backend that handles form data persistence and precise PDF generation using the original form template.
+Version 1.0 includes complete checkbox mapping, conditional logic, and comprehensive field validation.

 # System Architecture